 The ‘DATA_STOP’ keyword must be the last keyword in the Data Section of the TDM Segment, which serves to delimit the Data Section.
 The keyword shall appear on a line by itself with no timetags or values.
 Example: ‘DATA_STOP’.

-TRacking Data Message SYNTAX
+TRacking Data Message SYNTAX IN KVN

 General

-The TDM shall observe the syntax described in 4.2 through 4.5.
+The TDM represented in ‘keyword = value’ syntax, abbreviated as KVN, shall observe the syntax described in 4.2 through 4.5.

 TDM lines